Wednesday, Thursday and Sunday 5–10 p.m.

 Without question, even if you need to loosen your belt buckle.
 Choose from the crème brûlée with pistachio, topped with fresh local berries, to the winter spiced poached pear embellished with vanilla streusel, melted caramel and topped with beer foam, or the signature funnel cake made in house and served with a dollop of local honey.
 The best is truly saved for last.

 The specialty cocktail list complements the creatively classic fare served at Rare Steakhouse with beverages such as “Rare Manhattan” “Bourbon Street” and “Sweet Smoke.”
 But surely the most popular drink here is the “Fallen Leaves” – a brilliant mix of our very own private select of Bully Boy gin, agave and Peychaud’s bitters topped with sparkling cider.

 Rare Steakhouse’s carefully curated 700-label wine list is a wine lovers’ playground with selections from around the world, focusing on renowned winemakers and coveted grapes from California and France.
-The list is a perfect complement to chef John Ross’s menu of expertly charred steaks, hard-to-find cuts of Japanese Wagyu, including Kobe beef from the Hyogo Prefecture and Sanuki olive beef from the Seto Inland Sea, American wagyu from Snake River Farms in Idaho, and fresh local seafood.
+The list is a perfect complement to the offerings of expertly charred steaks, hard-to-find cuts of Japanese Wagyu, including Kobe beef from the Hyogo Prefecture and Sanuki olive beef from the Seto Inland Sea, American wagyu from Snake River Farms in Idaho, and fresh local seafood.